GabiMoldovan/Accesa-Coding-Challenge/README.md

 2. Created the files for the rest of the Services

-3. Began working on a diagram for the functionalities of the services
+3. Finished the services with the CRUD operations

-4. Finished the services with the CRUD operations
+4. I added the user and auth controllers

-5. I added the user and auth controllers
+5. I created a dummy data txt file that I will later use to insert it into the app

-6. I created a sql script to inject the dummy data that populates the data base
+6. I used Postman to create the testing user

-7. I used Postman to create the testing user
+12.05.2025

-8. I inserted the data into the data base from the sql script (PLEASE CHECK THE "data for the data base folder")
+1. I created the controllers for CRUD operations on all entities and I also tested them using Postman